Qadamuni

 This page gathers the core vocabulary of the restoration path: names, titles, and sacred terms handled as part of covenant memory rather than inherited religious habit.

-For then will I turn to the people a pure language, that they may all call upon the name of Yahweh, to serve him with one consent.
-Tzephanyah 3:9
+For then will I turn to the people a pure language, that they may all call upon the name of 𐤉𐤄𐤅𐤄, to serve him with one consent.
+Tzapanyahu 3:9

 Aim